rz96466n/weChatDataAnalyse/README.md

 *dowandload the repositories and run the WechatInfo.py

 We use WeChat everyday, however have you wonder how many friends in your contract?
 Where are they?
-Which city or states are most of your friend from?
+Which cities or states are most of your friend from?
 I will contiune making interesting graph and hope you like it.